beng2004/HackTCNJ-2025/README.md

 ## Setup

 1. Clone the repository.
+2. Project files can be found in the `Backend` and `Frontend` branch
-2. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install`
-3. Set up the MongoDB database and update the connection string in `.env`.
+4. Set up the MongoDB database and update the connection string in `.env`.
-4. Set up the OpenAI API key in `.env`.
+5. Set up the OpenAI API key in `.env`.
-5. Run the server: `node server/index.js`
+6. Run the server: `node server/index.js`
-6. Run the command `npm run dev`
+7. Run the command `npm run dev`

 ## API Endpoints